spandey6395/electron-updator/README.md

 # Generic Electron Auto Update Example

-After struggling with this for few days I decided to write this guide, hopefully it will help someone.

-I have to give credit to the guy who wrote made the initial guide.
-I updated his code to work with electron 10.1.5.

-Here is the link to [`Matt Haggard and his electron-updater-example`](https://github.com/iffy/electron-updater-example)

 This repo contains the **bare minimum code** to have an auto-updating Electron app using [`electron-updater`](https://github.com/electron-userland/electron-builder/tree/master/packages/electron-updater).

 ## Getting started